aidanroche3/Bullet-Journal/README.md

 through tasks and events.
 Modeled after BujoPig's journal, there is a taskbar on the left hand side.
 Unlike a written journal, you can edit your tasks and delete them at a whim.
 You can also keep track of how many commitments by viewing the stats block in the right hand corner.
 In addition, we designed a colorful UI for you to enjoy whilst journaling.
 To keep BujoPig's legacy alive, please support our application by buying and using the app!
-If we get supporters on Patreon, we will release new features such as password lock, tested GUI, and custom themes!
 </p>

 # Screenshots